Web Control Module

 • Requires Windows agent version 10 and Mac agent version 4.3

-• This extension is also designed to be automatically installed if an option to request is enabled on a Web Control policy to the agents it is applied to
+• This extension is designed to automatically be installed to computers if the option to request is applied with a Web Control policy on the endpoint

-• Google Chrome, Microsoft Edge, and Safari are supported on release with Firefox and other browser support coming soon
+• Google Chrome, Microsoft Edge, and Safari are currently supported.
+Mozilla Firefox and other browser support coming soon

 • Options to schedule and expire policies coming soon

-• Computer maintenenace setting for Web Control Monitor Mode coming soon
+• Computer maintenance setting for Web Control Monitor Mode coming soon

 Web Control gives administrators the controls needed to restrict specific content accessed over the web through a policy driven system.
 Policies can be applied to computers using the ThreatLocker agent for granular configurations as a recommended approach.